 - The captain will then send the form to the Human Resources (H.R.) department, which will forward it to the workers’ compensation office.

-Remember that insurance is like just another profit-driven company.
+Remember that the insurance company is like just another profit-driven company.
 Their goal is to minimize the value of your claim as much as possible.
 A maritime accident attorney will be able to look at all the evidence in the form of medical reports, accident reports, and witness statements to make your claim as strong and airtight as possible.

 Laborde Earles injury was great for me they took care of me very fast and professional.
 If for any reason I need legal help they will be who I use.